Dear residents,

 Develop Accessibility Standards for Customer Service Policy and training in various formats for all Ontario employees.
 Training / HR Ongoing

 Continue to conduct, access and review accessible customer service training for all Ontario employees.
-Training / HR Complete
+Training / HR Ongoing

 Provide accessibility training on policies and procedures to all new Ontario employees within 3 months of hire.
-Training / HR Ongoing
+Training / HR Complete

 Research and provide training for Ontario’s accessibility laws and Human Rights Code training in multiple formats, upon request.
 Training / HR Ongoing